finbarkizito/hr-tableau-dashboard/analysis/hiring_strategy.md

 * It does **not** have a post-pandemic retention shock.
 * Differences between cohorts are **single-digit percentage points**, well within what you would expect from normal variation given tenure length and censoring.

-In other words: retention is **stable, not the differentiator**.
+In other words: retention is*stable, not the differentiator.

----

 ## The correct interpretation